michaelprosario/fireTodo/README.md

 ```

-## Form to capture todo
+## Saving a Todo

 In the following code, we setup a very simple form in Todo.vue to capture a new item.
 In this context, a todo item has an action, complexity, and priority as strings.
-You'll notice the 'v-model' attributes that bind the content of the text boxes to their respective component properties.
+You'll notice the 'v-model' attributes that bind the content of the text boxes to their Vue respective component properties.
 We've also added a 'saveTask' method to commit the todo item to the database.

 ```html